-Policies Objectives Achievements 2030 S&R Roadmap 100% of our terroirs mapped and risk-assessed In FY20, the methodology for the mapping and the risk assessment will be defined and the procurement team will be trained in this methodology 100% of key raw materials (i) sourced certified according to selected sustainability standards In FY21, preferred standard for each crop commodity will be selected and standards will be introduced in sourcing requirements 100% of key raw materials (i) covered by projects addressing pressing sustainability issues (water, agrochemicals, etc.) This action will be launched in FY22 50% reduction of the intensity of the Group's Scope 3 carbon footprint (CO2e per unit) (2) (see subsection 3.3.3.2 "Climate change: reduction and adaptation") In FY21, opportunities to reduce carbon emissions for main crops will be identified working closely with suppliers and with organisations promoting sustainable agriculture
+Policies Objectives Achievements 2030 S&R Roadmap 100% of our terroirs mapped and risk-assessed In FY20, the methodology for the mapping and the risk assessment will be defined and the procurement team will be trained in this methodology 100% of key raw materials (i) sourced certified according to selected sustainability standards In FY21, preferred standard for each crop commodity will be selected and standards will be introduced in sourcing requirements 100% of key raw materials (1) covered by projects addressing pressing sustainability issues (water, agrochemicals, etc.) This action will be launched in FY22 50% reduction of the intensity of the Group's Scope 3 carbon footprint (CO2e per unit) (2) (see subsection 3.3.2.2 "Climate change: reduction and adaptation") In FY21, opportunities to reduce carbon emissions for main crops will be identified working closely with suppliers and with organisations promoting sustainable agriculture

 (1) Key raw materials in this context refers to the proportion spent by the Group.
 It covers cereals and malted cereals, grapes and wines, agave, cane and beet products, and five key flavouring ingredients.
+(2) Footprint caused by agricultural raw materials for each litre of alcohol